 Due to their key role in the energy transition and digitalization, demand for metallic raw materials will continue to rise over the upcoming years.
-An electric car, for example, requires around six times the amount of metals and minerals as a conventional car.
+An electric car, for example, requires around six times the amount of metals as a conventional car.
 For this reason, the stability and resilience of supply chains is becoming ever more important.
 The vulnerability of commodity supply chains and the possibility of disruptions in the supply of raw materials are increasingly perceived as a security risk.
 Strategies to diversify supply chains, trading partners and the production of goods are therefore gaining attention.

 As an industrial country, Germany is particularly dependent on raw material imports.
 In 2020, Germany imported metals worth €53.35 billion, a large percent of which came from outside of Europe.
 Raw materials thus ranked 6th among the top imported goods.
 That is why German policy can play an important role in shaping sustainable supply chains and promoting respect for human rights.